ev-devs/dixonconnect/README.md

 ##Dependencies
 If the use is for Raspberry Pi then all dependencies are met.
 Otherwise, the functioning OS of the user must meet the following:

-1. Unix based (preferably Linux, and even better if it is a Debian based disto)
+1. Unix based OS(preferably Linux, and even better if it is a Debian based disto)
 2. Pre-downloaded WPA Supplicant.
-    * The script writes to the wpa_supplicant.conf file locatedin `/etc/wpa_supplicant/wpa_supplicant.conf`
+    * The `wifi_con.sh` script writes to the wpa_supplicant.conf file locatedin `/etc/wpa_supplicant/wpa_supplicant.conf`, thus the user NEEDS this file already within.
-2. Pre-downloaded WPA Supplicant.

 ##How to download:
 Clone this repo and change the directory to the repo itself.
 Below are the commands to do so: